 As its name implies, Financial Aid News is a bit more newsy than the others on this list, as it gets more into the government’s role in financial aid and other higher education topics and debates.

-If you’re feeling overwhelmed by the financial aid applications themselves, Go Financial Aid’s blog will help you decipher some of the terminology and offers tips on mistakes to avoid.
+If you’re feeling overwhelmed by the financial aid applications themselves, Grantford Financial Aid Consultants’ blog will help you decipher some of the terminology and offers tips on mistakes to avoid.
+The site also has a lot of other useful information about the financial aid process.

 The most desirable kind of financial aid is “gift” aid — grants or scholarships that don’t have to be repaid.
 Here are two of the biggest and best scholarship search services, although there are many others worth exploring.